Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

 ## Coral Example Usage

-Checkout: [How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol](https://github.com/Coral-Protocol/existing-agent-sessions-tutorial-private-temp) to get started on building on Coral.
-Set-up as per the given instructions and choose agents as per requirement.
+Checkout: [How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol](https://github.com/Coral-Protocol/existing-agent-sessions-tutorial-private-temp) to get started on building on Coral Protocol, set-up as per the given instructions and choose/ create agents as per your requirement.

-(NOTE: The examples here are just to demonstrate how to use Coral, for the hackathon you have to create you own use case by either selecting from the list of agents from our [aawesome agent list](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems) or create your own agents compatible on Coral.)

 ### Qualcomm Track: Personal Finance Advisor